 Pierfrancesco Beneventano

-Hi, I'm Pier!
-I am a PhD student at Princeton University, part of ORFE department and the ML theory group.
-My interests lie in Machine Learning Theory and the mathematics to develop it.
-I'm fortunate to be advised by Prof. Boris Hanin and Prof. Jason D. Lee, and to be able to collaborate with Prof. Tomaso Poggio (MIT).
+Before I was a PhD student at Princeton University, part of ORFE department and the ML theory group where I was fortunate to be advised by Prof. Boris Hanin and Prof. Jason D. Lee.

 CV